-We are concerned about the impact the proliferation of AHPs on the individual market will have overall.
+We are concerned about the impact the proliferation of Farm Bureau plans on the individual market overall.
 We expect that individuals with serious and chronic conditions will continue to enroll in coverage offered through the Marketplace.
-Conversely, if AHPs are implemented, younger and healthier individuals may be more likely to shop for coverage based on premiums and thus may be more drawn to lower cost AHPs, even though these products will likely have less comprehensive coverage.
+Conversely, if Farm Bureau plans are implemented, younger and healthier individuals may be more likely to shop for coverage based on premiums and thus may be more drawn by their lower upfront cost, even though these products will likely have less comprehensive coverage.
 Over time, if a significant number of younger and healthier individuals leave the public market, premiums will increase and could result in even fewer issuers in this market.
 This could lead to market segmentation that "could threaten non-AHP viability and make it more difficult for high-cost individuals and groups to obtain coverage."
 (American Academy of Actuaries, "Issue Brief: Association Health Plans", Feb.
 2017)